joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6754430/2025/10/27/nfl-overreaction-monday-week-9/

 **Search Underway After Crew Member Goes Overboard on Viking Cruise**\
-`The Italian Coast Guard was assisting in the search for the crew member, the cruise company said.`\
+`The Italian Coast Guard was assisting in the search, the cruise company said.
+The cruise was taking passengers from Greece to Italy.`\
 https://nytimes.com/2025/10/27/world/europe/crew-member-search-viking-star-cruise.html

 **Flyers assign prospect Jett Luchanko back to juniors — What does it mean for him?**\